 - Name of the instructor: (example: Bogart, S.)

-If you meet the relevant prerequisites, you will receive a follow-up email containing a course entry code.
-You can use this code to register for the class.
+If you meet the relevant prerequisites, you will receive a follow-up email containing a course permission number.
+You can use this number to register for the class within ctcLink.

 To apply credit from your transcript towards your degree, you need to submit your official transcript for evaluation.